 Comma-delimited list of Wi-Fi networks.
 If the network name contains any non-alphanumeric characters (including commas), the name must be enclosed in double-quotes.
-The app will run only if connected to one of the networks listed.
+The app runs only if connected to one of the networks listed.
 If blank, all networks are allowed.
-This does not affect connections to cellular networks.
+This value does not affect connections to cellular networks.
 Default value is blank.

 Disable required upgrade

 Disables the requirement that users upgrade to the newest version of the app in the App Store.
 Default value is On.

 Defines the grace period that an app can continue to be used after the system has discovered that an app update is available.
 Default value is 168 hours (7 days).

 We recommend that you do not use a value of zero.
 A zero value immediately prevents a running app from being used until the update is downloaded and installed (without any warning to the user).
 Using this value might lead to a situation where the user is forced to exit the app (potentially losing work) to comply with the required update.

 Erases data and resets the app when the app is locked.
 If Off, app data is not erased when the app is locked.
 Default value is Off.